LIFEHUBBER

 Why it is included here

-cabinet is included because its repository materials show a local-first AI workspace where knowledge, memory, agents, and scheduled work sit together, making it useful for readers comparing persistent agent environments.
+Start with the original cabinet materials when comparing a local-first AI workspace where knowledge, memory, agents, and scheduled work sit together.

 Source links